daniel-rovilla/Financial_Modeling/Main Projects/Weighted Average Cost of Capital/README.md

-## Time Value of Money
+## Weighted Average Cost of Capital

 This project focuses on calculating a WACC.
-The model cleans the data from the financial staments of WMT to determine a market cost of debt and equity and the cost of each, debt and equity in order to determine a WACC. <br>
+The model cleans the data from the financial staments of WMT to determine a market cost of debt and equity and the cost of each, debt and equity, to determine a WACC. <br>

 Notebook used:
 - Project - WACC.ipynb